Count Fenring

 Count Hasimir Fenring is a fictional character in the Dune universe created by Frank Herbert.
 He is featured in the 1965 science fiction novel Dune by Frank Herbert, and is also a key character in the Prelude to Dune trilogy by Brian Herbert and Kevin J. Anderson.
 He later appears in the 2008 novel Paul of Dune, and the Caladan Trilogy (2020–2022).

 Fenring is the longtime friend and advisor to Padishah Emperor Shaddam IV, and a formidable fighter.
 He serves as Shaddam's agent, emissary, or assassin as necessary.
-Fenring and his Bene Gesserit wife Lady Margot employ a "humming" code to communicate with each other in private.

-Fenring is portrayed by Miroslav Táborský in the 2000 miniseries Frank Herbert's Dune.
+Fenring is married to Bene Gesserit Lady Margot.

 Description

 In Dune, Shaddam's daughter Princess Irulan writes via epigraph, "My father had only one real friend, I think.
 That was Count Hasimir Fenring...one of the deadliest fighters in the Imperium."
 She goes on to describe him as "a dapper and ugly little man".
 Baron Vladimir Harkonnen calls Fenring "a killer with the manners of a rabbit...the most dangerous kind."
 The Baron's nephew Feyd-Rautha Harkonnen describes Fenring as "a small man, weak-looking.
 The face was weaselish with overlarge dark eyes.
 There was gray at the temples.
 And his movements—he moved a hand or turned his head one way, then he spoke another way.
 It was difficult to follow."

 As Shaddam's chief counsellor, Fenring is described as "the Emperor's errand boy" in the novel.
 He appears to suffer from a verbal tic, but his unusual speech pattern is actually a "humming" code employed to privately communicate with his Bene Gesserit wife Margot.
 Herbert writes that "Fenring seldom did anything he felt to be unnecessary, or used two words where one would do, or held himself to a single meaning in a single phrase."
 Baron Harkonnen refers to Fenring as "Ambassador to the Smugglers", indicating Shaddam IV's interest in spice smuggling operations on Arrakis.
 Herbert also notes that Fenring had been trained by Margot in the Bene Gesserit method of acute observation.
 Paul Atreides notes that "Fenring was one of the might-have-beens, an almost Kwisatz Haderach, crippled by a flaw in the genetic pattern—a eunuch, his talent concentrated into furtiveness and inner seclusion."